-Many people are questioning whether they should have any dairy in their diet.
+Many people are questioning whether they should have any dairy in their diet, or avoid dairy altogether.
 Do you need to “ditch the dairy” to be healthy?
-Dr Budwig was in favor of a limited amount of dairy, and her famous flaxseed oil and dairy recipe has helped countless people with all types of cancer.
-So, as the saying goes, “It’s hard to argue with success!”
+Dr Budwig was in favor of a limited amount of dairy.
+Furthermore, her famous flaxseed oil and dairy recipe has helped countless people with all types of cancer.

-Also, The Lancet, on Sept 11, 2018, published a study, were based on food questionnaires from more than 136,000 people from 21 countries.
-After a follow-up that lasted an average of nine years, researchers found that adults who consumed two or more servings of dairy each day had a 22% lower risk for heart disease, a 34% lower risk for stroke, and a 23% lower risk of heart-related death.
-Milk contains vitamins and minerals which are essential for the health of your cardiovascular system.
-Calcium and the fat-soluble vitamins found in milk and other dairy products have numerous protective effects against atherosclerosis.
+The Lancet, on Sept 11, 2018, published a study, which was based on food questionnaires from more than 136,000 people from 21 countries.
+A follow-up was done that lasted an average of nine years.
+Researchers found that adults who consumed two or more servings of dairy each day had a 22% lower risk for heart disease, a 34% lower risk for stroke, and a 23% lower risk of heart-related death.

 Have you heard of “coronary artery calcification”?
 This refers to the buildup of calcium in the blood vessels around the heart.
 To control calcium buildup, you actually need adequate calcium, low phosphate, and adequate fat-soluble vitamins.
 All of these requirements are covered by consuming dairy.
 In fact, dairy products are rich in calcium, protein, potassium, and phosphorus.